18degrees/kana-transcription/readme.md

 - `fromKana()` returns English, by Hepburn system
 - `convertKana()` converts to hiragana

-More details about the customization options are written in [function overview](docs/en/functions.md).
+More details about the customization options are written in [functions overview](docs/en/functions.md).

 ## Usage examples